-(e) Interest rate risk
+Interest rate risk

 Interest rate risk is the risk that the value of a financial instrument might be adversely affected by a change in the interest rates.
-In seeking to minimize the risks from interest rate fluctuations, the Foundation manages exposure through its normal operating and financing activities.
-The Foundation is exposed to interest rate risk primarily through its floating interest rate bank indebtedness and credit facilities.
+In seeking to minimize the risks from interest rate fluctuations, the foundation manages exposure through its normal operating and financing activities.
+The foundation is exposed to interest rate risk primarily through the floating interest rate bank income earned, long term investments and credit facilities.

-(f) Other price risk
+Other price risk

 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices (other than those arising from interest rate risk or currency risk), whether those changes are caused by factors specific to the individual financial instrument or its issuer, or factors affecting all similar financial instruments traded in the market.
-The Foundation is exposed to other price risk through its investment in quoted shares.
+The foundation is exposed to other price risk through its investment in quoted shares.